brclar15/thesis/notes/progressReport.md

 A great deal of introductory material needs to be added, such as background on the Tabulae and on Proclus.

 I'll need to add the results from future analyses.

+#Secondary Sources#

+See Bibliography in the Notes folder of this repository.